brianglass/anastasis/files/lit-parak.md

 ------------------------------------------------------------------------

-The Translation is Â© by Archimandrite Ephrem and David Melling
+The Translation is © by Archimandrite Ephrem and David Melling

 ------------------------------------------------------------------------

-All texts and translations on this page are copyright to Archimandrite Ephrem Â©
+All texts and translations on this page are copyright to Archimandrite Ephrem ©

 **This page was last updated on 03 November 2008**